ThatCoolCoder/foss-rcas/README.md

 - Input
     - Add a preview for all the inputs so we can check direction etc without flying (requires poking SimInput.Manager to give it a custom inputmap)
         - or it could just be within the binding menu that it shows it on a locked slider
-    - set the default controls to work on a ps/xbox controller without configuration
+    - set the default controls to work on a ps/xbox controller without configuration?
     - input map: add checkbox for showing only inputs of plugged-in devices
     - Add support for dual/triple rates.
         - Somehow add support for this in the mixer.
 I'd rather not have to mix every channel separately on every plane, and I also don't want to add special-case channels.